tanmayypramanick/Portfolio/README.md

 Welcome to my portfolio website repository! 🌐

-Explore my projects, skills, and journey in the world of web development and design.
+Explore my projects, skills, and journey in the world of tech and design.

 ## Technologies Used 🛠️